Showing 1 - 1 OF 1

 The program is available to military families who are expecting a baby or have children age 3 or younger.
 Marine Corps eligibility includes families with at least one child under 5.

 The Marine Corps Air Station Yuma New Parent Support Program offers support and education to expectant parents and parents of children under the age of 6 regardless of whether this is the couple’s first child.
 Services provided by NPSP include in-home visitation, interactive play groups, a variety of parenting workshops and the ability to provide parents with referrals to other resources.
-The program encourages parents to learn and grow with the goal of enjoying their role and feeling more confident.
+The program encourages parents to learn and grow with the goals of enjoying their role and feeling more confident.
 The confidential services also offer the opportunity to express concerns to and have questions answered by the staff.
-NPSP staff is comprised of two registered nurses.
+NPSP staff is comprised of registered nurses and/or licensed mental health providers.
 Participation is voluntary and available to families who live on and off the installation.
 Being a parent is tough, NPSP is here to help.

 New Parent Support Program Workshop & Group Offerings